-There is no longer an attendance requirement, but club members are encouraged to attend weekly meetings as frequently as possible.
+Rotary does not have attendance requirement, but club members are encouraged to attend weekly meetings as frequently as possible.
 Attending weekly club meetings allows members to enjoy fellowship, enrich their professional and personal knowledge, and meet other business leaders in their community.
 If members miss a meeting of their own club, they're encouraged to expand their Rotary horizons by attending a meeting of any other Rotary club in the world.